This section contains the informed consent information I ask new clients to review and sign consent to after the first session.

 Counseling is very much a collaborative enterprise, and there is much you can do to contribute to the success of your counseling.
 I urge the following:

-• Think about what you hope will happen as a result of counseling.
+- Think about what you hope will happen as a result of counseling.

-• Think about how much time and effort you want to devote to making changes you want.
+- Think about how much time and effort you want to devote to making changes you want.

-• Take an active role in your counseling.
+- Take an active role in your counseling.
 Ask a lot of questions.
 Do not be afraid to challenge me as to what I am doing or why.
 Tell me when something is happening that you don’t like.

-• Make a commitment to speak only truthfully in counseling.
+- Make a commitment to speak only truthfully in counseling.

-• Decide that no amount of counseling can help you change things that are not in your control.
+- Decide that no amount of counseling can help you change things that are not in your control.

-• Decide to take some risks: to try doing things differently that haven’t been working.
+- Decide to take some risks: to try doing things differently that haven’t been working.

-• Make a commitment to pushing your “comfort zone” by doing things that make you a little uncomfortable or anxious.
+- Make a commitment to pushing your “comfort zone” by doing things that make you a little uncomfortable or anxious.

-• Ask any questions of me you like, personal or otherwise.
+- Ask any questions of me you like, personal or otherwise.
 I may decline to answer some questions, but I won’t be upset that you asked them.

 How do I know if you are the right counselor for me?

 For my part, I will typically not end our counseling relationship before you are ready for it to end.
 I will almost certainly, however, end our relationship if you assault me, deliberately damage my property, bring legal action against me, or fail to pay for my services.
-It is also possible that other unforeseen circumstances could force me to end the relationship.
-In such instances, I will provide you a referral to another counselor.
+I may also end our counseling if I conclude that your counseling goal is not one I can help with.